cyrildever/ts-utls/README.md

   * `sleep`: hold the current thread for a while;
   * `toMySQLDateOrEmpty`: transform any date string to a MySQL-compatible date for SQL statement.

-It also contains an extremely simplified version of a `Maybe` monad.
+It also contains an extremely simplified version of `Maybe` and `Either` monads.

 eg.
 ```typescript